kostyachum/django-secret-chat/readme.md

 ## Features
 - Admin don't need anything to see messages and reply, just be an admin (or whatever role is choosen by product);
-- User don't need anything if he want just save chat link, or only his password if he wants to store encypted list of chats;
+- User don't need anything if he want just save chat link, or only his password if he wants to store encrypted list of chats;
 - No user relations;
 - Chat can be shared to other people if needed;
 - Chat can be protected by password;